 This article may be outdated.
-Please reach out to Google support for questions around setting up your Adwords campaign.
+Please reach out to Google support for questions around setting up your Google Ads campaign.

 First you need to set up a custom domain as described in the article below.
 This will allow you to match your display URL with your destination URL.

 Google will approve a destination URL that is a sub-domain of your display URL.
 They just want to make sure the top-level domain of yourdomain.com match for both display and destination.